dilshan5/ttaf-mobile-sample-android-native/README.md

   **Notes :**

-  - If you want to run the same test on multiple devices in parallel, then use unique `appium-server-port` for each device.
+  - If you want to run the same test on multiple devices in parallel, then please make sure to register those devices with Appium server with unique `appium-server-port` and `systemPort` for each device.
   - For Windows machine use BAT files and for Linux versions use Shell Scripts

  # Edit Test suite